Sycamore & Elm Class

 Welcome to Sycamore and Elm Class

-Elm class is taught by Mr Bosworth and Miss Cumley.
+Elm class is taught by Miss Miller and Miss Berry is supporting in class.

 Each half term, the class will be set a homework project linked to their curriculum theme.
 In order to make maths fun and enjoyable, we will also send a maths fluency fact sheet home for the term, which gives the opportunity for children to spot mathematical patterns, make mathematical connections and speed up their calculation skills.
 They will also have a list of spellings for the term.
 All of the letters, which contain this information, are recorded on this page under Sycamore and Elm Curriculum Information.

-P.E. will be on a Thursday, however due to current Covid guidelines, we currently are asking children to come to school in their PE kit daily.
-Wherever possible, please make sure your child comes to school in their full school PE Kit.
+P.E. will be on a Tuesday and a Wednesday.
+Please make sure your child comes to school in their full school PE Kit.
 Please ensure that long hair is tied back and that if your child cannot take out their own earrings that they are taken out before school.
 We will be trying to get outside as much as possible.

 Your child has been given an independent reading book to read at home, which is suitable to their word recognition and comprehension skills.
 They should record their reading in their reading records.

-Our theme for summer term 1 begins with a History and DT focus.
+Our theme for Spring term 1 begins with a History and Art focus.